 Loaning money to your child changes your relationship with them; they automatically become your slave.
 Don’t put this pressure on your child.
 If you want to help them then truly help them; give them the money with no emotional or financial strings attached.

-If you loan money to your child, it can cause them to avoid you and if you keep asking for repayment, it can build resentment in you.
+If you loan money to your child, it can cause them to avoid you and if you keep asking for repayment, it can build resentment.
 If your child doesn’t end up paying you back, or doesn’t make it through school, you could end up losing contact with your child altogether if they are too ashamed or embarrassed to face you.

 It’s not worth it.